06 December 2025

 A: Lord, have mercy.

-L: Lord Jesus, you call us to fulfil our obligations without seeking reward:
+L: Lord Jesus, you raise us to new life:

 Christ, have mercy.